 Most often, when homeowners decide to have Northern Virginia siding installation done at their homes, they opt for horizontal siding for a number of reasons.
 For starters, it's the least expensive option, making it ideal for homeowners needing siding replacement on a budget.
 Furthermore, most homeowners prefer the appearance of horizontal siding as opposed to vertical siding.
 It's also much easier to install, so the project can be done in about half the time required for a similar vertical siding installation project.

 Of course, there are some possible drawbacks that can come along with having siding installed horizontally.
 For starters, horizontal siding can be less durable than vertical siding.
 That's because it's more prone to water damage over time.
 When rain falls, it falls vertically, making it possible for water to seep in between gaps in horizontal siding.
 Furthermore, if siding becomes even slightly dislodged, water can easily enter these gaps and lead to mold and mildew damage.
 This may even spread to the foundation of the home if left untreated.

 Furthermore, horizontal siding is a lot more difficult to clean than vertical siding, since a special technique needs to be used so as to avoid water leaking in between the horizontal slats.
-Generally, cleaning a home with vertical siding requires a lot of time and special equipment.
+Generally, cleaning a home with horizontal siding requires a lot of time and special equipment.
 On the other hand, cleaning a home with vertical siding can be as simple as using detergent and a garden hose on its "power wash" setting.

 When it comes to siding replacement, there are many considerations to keep in mind.
 Deciding whether to go with horizontal or vertical Northern Virginia siding installation is an important first step for any homeowner to make.
 By keeping these pros and cons in mind, you'll be able to decide which choice is best for you in no time.